gadigidi/gray_fifo/README.txt

 ## Verification Environment
 The verification is written in SystemVerilog using UVM methodology.
 The testbench includes:
-- UVM components such as sequncer, driver, agent, interface etc.
+- UVM components such as sequencer, driver, agent, interface etc.
 - Stimulus generation for write and read interfaces.
 - Reference model for expected data behavior.
 - Scoreboard to compare DUT outputs against the reference.

-## Future Improvments
+## Future Improvements
-- Solve verification issue: DUT non-deterministic behavior.
+- Resolve verification issue: DUT non-deterministic behavior.
+- Split the current agent (which wraps separate driver/monitor/sequencer components for the write and read sides) into 2 independent agents.
-- Implement coverage metrics for verification completeness.
+- Implement functional coverage metrics for verification completeness.
-- Add diagrams for the env structure.
+- Add block and architecture diagrams to illustrate the environment structure.

 ## Author
 Gadi Teicher